 With all the holiday traditions, Christmas can bring stress and busyness instead of peace and reflection.
 But today, that can change!
-We can choose to keep Christ the center of Christmas through advent scriptures for reflection.
+We can choose to keep Christ at the center of Christmas through advent scriptures for reflection.

 What Is Advent?

 The word “Advent” comes from a Latin word adventus which means “coming.”
 The early church celebrated the coming (or anticipated birth) of our Savior.

 “ All right then, the Lord himself will give you the sign.
 Look!
 The virgin will conceive a child!
 She will give birth to a son and will call him Immanuel (which means ‘God is with us’).” ~ Isaiah 7:14(NLT)

 It wasn’t until later on, that the church today not only celebrates the birth of our Savior, but His second coming.